-The proposal would incorporate the exemptions provided in Section 23A and Regulation W into the Volcker Rule's limitations on covered transactions with sponsored, managed or advised covered funds, allowing a banking entity to enter into covered transactions with a related fund that would be permissible without limit under Section 23A of the Federal Reserve Act and the Federal Reserve's Regulation W (such as intraday extensions of credit and short-term extensions of credit or asset purchases in connection with payment, clearing, and settlement activities).
+The final rule incorporates the exemptions provided in Section 23A and Regulation W into the Volcker Rule's limitations on covered transactions with sponsored, managed or advised covered funds, allowing a banking entity to enter into covered transactions with a related fund that would be permissible without limit under Section 23A of the Federal Reserve Act and the Federal Reserve's Regulation W (such as intraday extensions of credit and short-term extensions of credit or asset purchases in connection with payment, clearing, and settlement activities), provided such transactions meet the criteria specified in Regulation W for such exemption (including, in some cases, that the related covered fund meets the eligibility criteria to be a "securities affiliate" of the banking entity).
+In an expansion from the proposed rule, however, the final rule also permits banking entities to enter into "riskless principal" transactions with a related covered fund as a stand-alone exception.
+Under this separate exception, the final rule allows a banking entity to engage in "riskless principal" transactions with a related covered fund without needing to comply with other Regulation W criteria, including in circumstances where the related covered fund is not a "securities affiliate" of the banking entity.